oscarczer/comp-internship-project/README.md

 > Be sure to provide a realistic fictional name anytime that someone's name is mentioned in the report, including when signing off.

 ### Reviews:
 ❎ - Actively pretty bad.
-One look and you can tell it's fake \n ✅ - Not fantastic but if just skimming may pass as real \n ✅✅ - Not perfect but usable for general purposes \n ✅✅✅ - Perfect / near perfect \n
+One look and you can tell it's fake
+✅ - Not fantastic but if just skimming may pass as real
+✅✅ - Not perfect but usable for general purposes
+✅✅✅ - Perfect / near perfect

 - [[Financial Report Nav| Financial Reports]]
 - [[Budget Nav| Budgets]]